shindgewongxj/WHATSINStash/README.md

 English|[中文](https://github.com/shindgewongxj/WHATSINStash/raw/main/README_zh.md)

 ## Tips
+- What you need to do is only replacing `<sub-url>` with your subscription url
 - Configuration `$tash.yaml` is some kind a simple one for noobs or lazies like me
 - All overrides are for `$tash.yaml`
 - Rules in overrides only take effect while proxy group matched